Karnataka Lokayukta: Appointment and powers

-Former Lokayuktas
+Lokayuktas

-The term of office of the Lokayukta is five years and former Lokayuktas listed below:
+The term of office of the Lokayukta is five years.
+The Lokayuktas are listed below:

-Justice A. D. Koshal, a retired Judge of the Supreme Court was appointed the first Lokayukta and took charge in January 1986.
-Justice N. Venkatachala was appointed as the Lokayukta in June 2001 taking office a month later.
-It was during his tenure that the institution gained popularity in that he was "known for bringing the lokayukta to people's doorstep".
+A. D. Koshal, a retired Judge of the Supreme Court was appointed the first Lokayukta and took charge in January 1986.
+N. Venkatachala was appointed as the Lokayukta in June 2001, taking office a month later.
+It was during his tenure that the institution gained popularity in that he was "known for bringing the Lokayukta to the people's doorstep".
 He would reportedly walk from door to door coaxing people to file complaints.
 He was called a "one-man army against the corrupt bureaucracy" by former Chief Justice of India M. N. Venkatachaliah.

-Justice Santosh Hegde took charge in August 2006 before resigning from the position in June 2010 owing to political interference from the ruling Bharatiya Janata Party (BJP) government.
+Santosh Hegde took charge in August 2006 before resigning from the position in June 2010 owing to political interference from the ruling Bharatiya Janata Party (BJP) government.
 However, he withdrew the resignation a few days later upon being asked to reconsider by senior BJP leader L. K. Advani.
-Upon completion of his term in August 2011, Justice Shivaraj Patil took over.
-He resigned next month after a controversy broke out over allotment of housing sites in 1994 for his wife and him allegedly in violation of the Bangalore city by-laws, while maintaining his innocence that.
-Justice Y. Bhaskar Rao, who took charge after more than two years, also resigned from the position after charges of running an extortion ring in the Lokayukta institution were directed against his son and him.
-After the post remained vacant for more than year, Justice P. Vishwanatha Shetty was appointed in January 2017.
+Upon completion of his term in August 2011, Shivaraj Patil took over.
+He resigned the next month after a controversy broke out over allotment of housing sites in 1994 for his wife and him allegedly in violation of the Bangalore city by-laws, maintaining his innocence.
+Y. Bhaskar Rao, who took charge after more than two years, also resigned from the position after charges of running an extortion ring in the Lokayukta institution were directed against his son and him.
+After the post remained vacant for more than a year, P. Vishwanatha Shetty was appointed in January 2017.